RonanDrouglazet/RemoteConsole/README.md

 ## Build

-If you have ebuzzing/EbzFormat on your machine, skip this step and go to the step `run`
+If you have ebuzzing/EbzFormat on your machine, skip this step and go to the step `Run`

 To build the project, run: